jschlachet/6502-buttons/README.md

 # 6502 Buttons Experiment

 Built on Ben Eater's 6502 computer, this is a simple experiment to detect and react to push buttons connected to the W65C22.
-To keep this simple, I'm connecting buttons directly to CA1, CA2, CB1, and CB2 lines.
+In this first iteration, I'm just connecting four buttons (pulled low with 1k resistors) to the four lowest bits of PORTA on the W65C22.

 Build:
 ```